2021–22 Uttar Baridhara Club season: February

 On 14 February Uttar Baridhara Club drew 0–0 goal against Swadhinata KS at home game.
 In the first halftime both teams played excellent and competitive football and first halftime finished 0–0 goal.
-In the second halftime also both teams players hasn't found net and finished the game 0–0.
+In the second halftime also both teams players has not found net and finished the game 0–0.
 They left the ground with 1 point.

 On 19 February Uttar Baridhara Club won by 2–1 goals in the away game versus Muktijoddha Sangsad KC.
 In the first half both teams played goalless.
 In the second half on 58 minutes a goal by Arif Hossain Uttar Baridhara took lead and on 64 minutes a goal by Sujon Biswas made score 2–0 but on 88 minutes Japanese Soma Otani score for Muktijoddha Sangsad KC.
 Uttar Baridhara Club graved first victory of this season.

 On 24 February Uttar Baridhara Club lost by 0–2 goals against Bangladesh Police FC at home match.
 In the first half both team played competitive football and they have ended first half goalless.
 In the second half on 73 minutes Md Faisal Ahmed Shitol goal took lead Bangladesh Police FC made score 1–0 and on 88 minutes Amredin Sharifi extended it 2–0 for Police FC and they have finished the game with three points.